Extensive functionality to manage data

 Easily Handle Time Series Reporting

 All data imported into Dapresy Pro requires a time dimension.
-Because of this, applying time-based filters and data comparisons are easy.
-The system inherently knows the latest data and supports a range of “floating” time intervals like, for example, last 3 months, last 2 years, etc. This makes it simple to both report and update the system automatically.
+Because of this, applying time-based filters and data comparisons is easy.
+The system inherently knows the latest data and supports a range of “floating” time intervals such as ‘last 3 months’, ‘last 2 years’, etc. This makes it simple to both report and update the system automatically.

 Moving averages calculations are also built-in and easy to use.
 These can be applied to any interval such as weeks and months.